PX4/PX4-user_guide/en/advanced_config/pid_tuning_guide_multicopter.md

 thrust of the system is lowered so that the relative percentage that the controller did output can be satisfied.
 As a result the multi rotor might not climb or lose altitude a bit, but it will never flip over.
-The same for lower side, even if the commanded roll is large, it will be scaled to not exceed the commanded summary thrust and the copter will not flip on takeoff at near-zero thrust.
+The same is also true for the lower side, even if the commanded roll is large, it will be scaled to not exceed the commanded summary thrust so the copter will not flip on takeoff at near-zero thrust.

 ## Tuning steps